-Note: Allowable costs listed below may also be cost shared or brought as part of the required match.
-Unallowable costs cannot be brought as a cost-share or match.
+Note: Allowable costs listed below may also be cost shared or brought as part of the required allocation.
+Unallowable costs cannot be brought as a cost-share.

-Cost Category Affected AMS Grant Program(s) Description, Guidance and Exceptions Advisory Councils ALL with exceptions Unallowable for costs incurred by advisory councils or committees, unless specifically fulfilling the purpose or approved activities of a grant program or project.
-Alcoholic Beverages ALL with exceptions Unallowable for alcoholic beverages unless the cost is associated with fulfilling the purpose of the grant program and either approved in the application or with prior written approval.
-Buildings and Land - Construction ALL with exceptions Unallowable for the acquisition of buildings, facilities, or land or to make new constructions, additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations, or alterations of an existing building or facility (including site grading and improvement, and architecture fees), unless the cost is associated with fulfilling the purpose of the grant program or with prior written approval.
+Cost Category Affected AMS Grant Program(s) Description, Guidance and Exceptions Advisory Councils ALL with exceptions Unallowable for costs incurred by advisory councils or committees, unless specifically authorized by statute to fulfill the purpose or approved activities of a grant program or project.
+Alcoholic Beverages ALL Unallowable for purchase of alcoholic beverages.

+Cost Category Affected AMS Grant Program(s) Description, Guidance and Exceptions Buildings and Land - Construction ALL with exceptions Unallowable for the acquisition of buildings, facilities, or land or to make new constructions, additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations, or alterations of an existing building or facility (including site grading and improvement, and architecture fees), unless the cost is associated with fulfilling the purpose of the grant program or with prior written approval.
 This also includes construction-related materials, which may include, but are not limited to, the purchase of building materials such as wood, nails, concrete, asphalt, roofing, gravel, sand, paint, insulation, drywall, or plumbing.
 Allowable for rental costs of land and building space.
 However, lease agreements to own (i.e., lease-to-own or rent-to-own) are not allowable.
 The lease or rental agreement must terminate at the end of the grant cycle.
 A building is any permanent structure designed or intended for support, enclosure, shelter, or protection of people, animals, or property, and having a permanent roof supported by columns or walls.
 Conferences ALL with exceptions Allowable if the conference fulfills the grant program's purpose.
 Allowable conference costs paid by the non-Federal recipient as a sponsor or host of the conference may include rental of facilities, speakers' fees, costs of meals (see Meals for restrictions), and refreshments, local transportation, and other items incidental to such conferences with the exception of entertainment costs that are unallowable.
 If registration fees are collected, the recipient must report fees as program income (see Program Income).
 Allowable to rent a building or room for training; however, where appropriate, AMS encourages the use of technologies such as webinars, teleconferencing, or videoconferencing as an alternative to renting a building or a room.
 The recipient should use the most cost-effective facilities, such as State government conference rooms if renting a building or a room is necessary.
 Contingency Provisions ALL Unallowable for miscellaneous and similar rainy-day funds for events the occurrence of which cannot be foretold with certainty as to the time or intensity, or with an assurance of their happening.
 Unallowable for working capital for activities/items not already in place.